jimniels/blog/src/client/posts/2020-10-12-automatically-resize-a-textarea-on-user-input.md

 I suppose you could make that work, but unlike the HTML attribute solution described previously, this approach would break completely without JavaScript because there would be no input whatsoever.

-I honestly don’t know that much about web components, but I would suppose the proper way to do this would look something like:
+I honestly don’t know that much about web components (_update:  I proved this statement, see my update below_):, but I would suppose the proper way to do this would look something like:

 ```html
 <textarea-autosize>